|Ocean opening||Permanently open (artificial 1951)|

 - Work with the Leschenault Catchment Council for joint delivery of on-ground action and long term management strategies

-- Reduce the nutrient runoff from farms while supporting farm productivity in partnership with Western Dairy, Department of Agriculture and Food, farmers and local groups.
+- Reduce the nutrient runoff from farms while supporting farm productivity in partnership with Western Dairy, Department of Primary Industries and Regional Development, farmers and local groups.

 - Work with local groups to restore stream function, move stock away from waterways and improve water quality by implementing river action plans